Concordium/concordium.github.io/source/testnet/guides/accounts-transactions.rst

 Move an amount to the shielded balance
 ========================================
 If we go back to the *Accounts* screen, we can now see that the 10 GTU has been transferred to the *Balance* of *Example Account 1*.
-As you might have noticed before, the accounts also have a *Shielded Balance*.
+As you might have noticed before, the accounts also have a :ref:`shielded-balance-glossary`.
 In short, the shielded balance is for keeping shielded (encrypted) amounts of GTU on the account.
 Lets’ try adding some shielded GTU to our *Example Account 2*.
 Start by pressing the **Shielded Balance** area of the account card.

 .. image:: images/concordium-id/acc19.png